Keogh plan

 Keogh plans are a type of retirement plan for self-employed people and small businesses in the United States.

 History

 Named for U.S. Representative Eugene James Keogh of New York, they are sometimes called HR10 plans.
 IRS Publication 560 refers to them as "Qualified Plans".
 They are different from individual retirement accounts (IRAs).

 Format

 There are two basic types of Keogh plan: defined-benefit, and defined-contribution.

 In a defined-contribution plan, a fixed contribution (percentage of total paycheck or a fixed sum) is made per pay period.
 It may be set up as a profit-sharing plan, where the pension that one can withdraw after retirement depends on how much they invested in the plan while they worked.

 The defined-benefits plan is more complex.
 It relies on an IRS formula to calculate the rate of contributions.

-In either case, as in other retirement plans such as 401(k)s and IRAs, the funds in the plan can be invested in stocks, bonds, mutual funds, etc.
+In either case, as in other retirement plans such as 401(k)s and IRAs, the funds in the plan can be invested in company shares, bonds, mutual funds, etc.